 The best CTAs are:

-Remember, the goal is to naturally add the CTA so it doesn’t look like a sales pitch.
+Remember, the goal is to naturally add the CTA so it doesn’t look like a sales strategy.

 What’s more, make sure your call to action matches your business goals.
 Consequently, remember to include up-to-date information when your goals change so as not to confuse your readers.